 There’s no need to wait until they’re older to take your children to Asia.
 Most Asian countries are extremely family-friendly, whether the culture is modern or traditional.

 That isn’t to say that you won’t encounter any challenges.
 But in general, I’ve found that kids are so flexible and curious that even the ones who normally turn up their noses at unfamiliar foods or are shy around strangers will enjoy opening their minds to the kinds of new experiences you’ll encounter here.
 Taipei is another city we love, that I need to write more about.
 Same with Kyoto.

 Luxury hotels in Asia are some of the best in the world.
 You can read about some of them in my luxury hotel reviews section.
 And, in some cities, they are an incredible value compared to what you would pay in Europe or even the United States.
 This is especially true given the value-added benefits I can add for you at many of the luxury hotels in Asia.
 Search for them on my Virtuoso Asia hotels page.

-This is one of my favorite parts of the world — in part because there are so many hotels with deluxe service and amenities.
-You might be surprised by the fact that the high-end hotels in Asia are some of the most kid-friendly I’ve ever encountered, which is one of the reasons why I frequently tell people that traveling in Asia with kids is totally doable.
-Of course, there are plenty of reasons to look into budget-friendly hotels, too, when you’re traveling with your entire family, which is why I put together this post that is all about the best family hotels in Hong Kong.
+You might be surprised by the fact that the high-end hotels in Asia are some of the most kid-friendly I’ve ever encountered.
+This is one of the reasons why I frequently tell people that traveling in Asia with kids is totally doable.